 Legislative Committee

-Legislative Committee members review the list of bills that the Massachusetts League has decided to support and select their own priorities among them.
-Advocacy generally includes contacts with legislators, participation in advocacy groups partnering with the Massachusetts League, and other methods such as guest commentaries.
-The Committee may also seek additions to the state list, either alone or in conjunction with other local Leagues in Massachusetts.
+Legislative Committee members review the list of bills that the Massachusetts League has decided to support.
+We then select priorities from among them.
+Advocacy generally consists of emails and phone calls to our own legislators, sometimes prompted by alerts from the state League.
+We also occasionally contact other legislators when important bills are before their committees.
+Once in a while we seek to supplement the state list, either alone or in conjunction with other local Leagues in Massachusetts.
 In addition, the Committee attempts to keep our own LWVF members informed of legislative priorities and encourages our members to contact our legislators themselves.

-We feel ourselves fortunate that we have a good working relationships with our legislators and we, on our part, endeavor to keep our legislative priorities before them during each legislative term.
+We feel fortunate that we have good working relationships with our legislators and we, on our part, endeavor to keep our legislative priorities before them during each legislative term.

 Judy Ziss, Chair